 Heavy Vehicle Mechanics Competition

-Heavy vehicle mechanics work with trucks, buses, tractors, stationary engines, agricultural machinery, bulldozers and other earthmoving equipment.
-He or she specialises in the repair, maintenance and testing of the mechanical components in this type of machinery.
+Heavy Vehicle Mechanics work with trucks, buses, tractors, stationary engines, agricultural machinery, bulldozers and other earthmoving equipment.
+They specialise in the repair, maintenance and testing of the mechanical components in this type of machinery.

-The competition tests the skills and knowledge required for the diagnosis and repair of vehicle and machine systems encountered in the heavy mobile equipment and road transport industry.
+The WorldSkills Australia Heavy Vehicle Mechanics Competition tests the skills and knowledge required for the diagnosis and repair of vehicle and machine systems encountered in the heavy mobile equipment and road transport industry.

 YOU SHOULD PURSUE A CAREER IN HEAVY VEHICLE MECHANICS IF YOU: